ModernFlyouts-Community/ModernFlyouts/README.md

 <a href='https://www.microsoft.com/store/apps/9MT60QV066RP?ocid=badge'><img src='https://assets.windowsphone.com/85864462-9c82-451e-9355-a3d5f874397a/English_get-it-from-MS_InvariantCulture_Default.png' alt='Microsoft Store' width='160'/></a>

 **Alternatively download from Github:**

 1. Go to the [latest releases' page](https://github.com/ShankarBUS/ModernFlyouts/releases/latest).
-2. Download the latest .MSIX file.
+2. Download the latest *.msix file from the assets.
-3. Make sure you have .NET Core 3.1 installed on your machine.
-4. Install **ModernFlyouts.MSIX**.
+3. Install the **ModernFlyouts.msix** file and launch the app.

 ## IMPORTANT NOTE
 This project is made possible due to the work of **[ADeltaX](https://github.com/ADeltaX/)**.